-Geosciences are by essence multidisciplinary, from data collection and analysis to monitoring drilling campaigns, while the multicultural environment at Perenco offers a considerable range of projects in a constantly moving, human-size company.
-Studying a deposit is a team work that brings together geophysicists, geologists and deposit engineers among other professionals.
+Geosciences are by essence multidisciplinary, from data collection and analysis to monitoring drilling campaigns.
+While the multicultural environment at Perenco offers a considerable range of projects in a constantly moving, human-size company.
+Studying a reservoir is a team work that brings together geophysicists, geologists and reservoir engineers among other professionals.

 Geosciences bring together several professions to try to understand what is happening underground, what has happened and what will happen, and to position future drainage and injection points, estimate reserves and identify the work to be carried out on wells.

 Geophysicists try to reconstitute the subsoil image by means of seismic prospection to model and characterise reservoirs.
 Geologists observe and make assumptions to explain the rock deposition history and deformations in order to understand the current layout.
 Reservoir engineers study the dynamics of the different fluids flow within a producing field to determine how to best operate it.

 Alongside them, two other professionals help optimising Geoscience work.
 Petrophysicists gather and analyse the physical measurements collected in wells; and Petroleum Engineers work at well level to optimise their production.